Do Go On - 334 - Pan Am Flight 73

 but not knowing where the gunmen were,

-went back into the dark plane to look for survivors and sunshine said she saw nearsha who was bleeding heavily but
+went back into the dark plane to look for survivors.

-was conscious nearsha's colleague said she was still alive when she arrived at karachi's uh
+Nia's colleague said she was still alive when she arrived at Karachi's Jinhaha Hospital.

-jinha hospital it was chaotic like a war zone in there nearsisha may still have been alive if she'd been cared for right away
+Nia may still have been alive if she'd been cared for right away,

 Absolutely wild.

-So Nisha did sadly pass away from her injuries,
+So Nisia did sadly pass away from her injuries,

 not even two days before her 23rd birthday.